MujyKun/rhythm-game/README.md

      - Set Vertical Movement (Keys defaulted to `W` & `S`)
      - Set Horizontal Movement (Keys defaulted to `A` & `D`)
      - Set Jump Movement (Key defaulted to `Spacebar`)
+       - Optional Implementation to allow several jumps at a time.
+       - Currently set to only allow jumping while on a floor.
      - Camera Restrictions - Can choose whether the player can move outside the camera range.
+     - Gravity (This has only been implemented for the player)
+       - Implementations for both Moon and Earth gravity.
    - Background
      - Can be animated or an individual image.
      - Animated backgrounds should go [here](assets/background)